Parshana007/CSC508Pacman/README.md

 csc509/multiverse/.

 ## Running the Application
-### 1. Build
+### 1. Clone
-Clone the repository and build with Maven:
+Clone the repository:

 ```bash
 git clone https://github.com/Parshana007/CSC508Pacman.git
 ```
 ### 2. Run
 Each instance represents a player/square.

 There are two methods to run the program:
+1. If you start the program without an argument/with the below command, it will create a unique default ID by appending the current time in milliseconds (Ex default1390494)
 ```bash
 mvn exec:java -Dexec.mainClass="Main"
 mvn exec:java -Dexec.mainClass="Main"
 ...
 ```

-If you start the program without an argument/with the above command, it will create a unique default ID by appending the current time in milliseconds (Ex default1390494)
+2. If you start the program with an argument/with the below command, it will use that as the player/square’s ID,

 ```bash
 mvn exec:java -Dexec.mainClass="Main" -Dexec.args="player1"
 mvn exec:java -Dexec.mainClass="Main" -Dexec.args="player2"
 ...
 ```
-If you start the program with an argument/with the above command, it will use that as the player/square’s ID,

 ## Controls